vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I took the ice pack out for a fourth time (this time after the gauze removal) at around 3:40 PM.

+I did a few more off-on iterations for the next 1.5 hours.
+The reason for the shorter on periods than last time is the greater ambient heat resulting in the pack not staying cold for too long.